 - 1. If the student regains compliance with the SAP requirements, the student will be sent a letter notifying the student that the student is no longer on Financial Aid Probation, - 2.
 If the student did not regain compliance with SAP requirements, the student will be sent the Denial of Financial Aid letter and will not be able to receive Title IV or HEA program funding from the College. - 3.
 Probation is for one term/payment period only.
-If students are placed on probation with an academic plan, and at the end of that term they are meeting requirements of the academic plan, then they no longer are considered on probation.
-See references: - http://www2.ed.gov/policy/highered/reg/hearulemaking/2009/sap.html#probation - http://ifap.ed.gov/fsahandbook/attachments/1415Vol1Ch1.pdf - 4.
+If students are placed on probation with an academic plan, and at the end of that term they are meeting requirements of the academic plan, then they no longer are considered on probation - 4.
 If the student fails to meet the conditions of the student's Academic Plan, the student will be sent the Denial of Financial Aid letter and will not be able to receive Title IV or HEA program funding from the College.